Skip to main content

 BACKGROUND

-Existing comparative effectiveness research (CER) often relies on data captured at the point of care, re-entered into clinical research systems, and then consolidated and transformed for the analysis and research purposes.
+Existing comparative effectiveness research (CER) often relies on data captured at the point of care, re-entered into clinical research systems, and then consolidated and transformed for analysis and research purposes.
 The process is viewed as complex, labor-intensive, and expensive, as it requires extensive data validation and normalization to assure accurate and effective evaluation.
 As a result, both study designs and study infrastructure for generating and appraising real-world evidence (RWE) are often limited.
-To improve the capacity to study medical devices in real-world settings, the FDA Center for Devices and Radiological Health (CDRH) launched a series of strategic efforts to improve national capacity to study medical devices, leading to establishment of the National Medical Device System Planning Board and the National Medical Device Registry Task Force, which produced landmark reports that set the direction for the development of the National Evaluation System for health Technology (NEST) and establishment of the NEST Coordinating Center (NESTcc).
-FDA and its partners have invested significant resources into standing up a strategically Coordinated Registry Networks (CRN) infrastructure designed to facilitate the evolution of traditional registries into CRNs capable of producing relevant and reliable data sources as part of the evolving NEST.
-Coordinated by one of the NEST Data Partners, the Medical Device Epidemiology Network (MDEpiNet), the CRN Community of Practice ( CRN-COP) was established to promote registries maturity through harmonization of their minimum core data sets, commitment to incorporation of device identification, patient engagement throughout and by facilitating the linking of registries to other data sources.
-CRNs – COP established a community of stakeholders including patient, providers, manufacturers, EHR vendors, hospitals/integrated delivery networks, standards development organizations, researchers, government agencies, and others interested in working together to make system changes in an area of women’s health device safety and effectiveness.
+To improve the capacity to study medical devices in real-world settings, the FDA Center for Devices and Radiological Health (CDRH) launched a series of strategic efforts in this area.
+These efforts established the National Medical Device System Planning Board and the National Medical Device Registry Task Force, which produced landmark reports that set the direction for the development of the National Evaluation System for health Technology (NEST) and the establishment of the NEST Coordinating Center (NESTcc).
+FDA and its partners have invested significant resources into standing up a strategic Coordinated Registry Networks (CRN) infrastructure designed to facilitate the evolution of traditional registries into CRNs capable of producing relevant and reliable data sources as part of the evolving NEST.
+Coordinated by one of the NEST Data Partners—the Medical Device Epidemiology Network (MDEpiNet)—the CRN Learning Community (CRN-LC) was established to promote registries’ maturity through harmonization of their minimum core data sets, commitment to the incorporation of device identification, patient engagement, and facilitating the linking of registries to other data sources.
+The CRN-LC established a community of stakeholders including patients, providers, manufacturers, electronic health record (EHR) vendors, hospitals and integrated delivery networks, standards development organizations, researchers, government agencies, and others interested in working together to make system changes in women’s health device safety and effectiveness.

 PROJECT PURPOSE & GOALS

-• Advance the CRNs capacity for PCOR use in 12 clinical areas through their development in 7 areas (attributes): patient engagement, unique device identification, data quality, efficiency, governance, sustainability and fitness for use during the total product life cycle (TPLC).
+• Advance the CRNs’ capacity for PCOR use in 12 clinical areas through their development in seven areas (attributes): patient engagement, unique device identification, data quality, efficiency, governance, sustainability, and fitness for use during the total product life cycle (TPLC).

 • Advance CRN capacity to produce linked data sets and combine heterogeneous data and develop machine learning techniques to validate the linked data sets.